thirulak/Sqlite_for_android/README.md

 - The content Resolver does this work
   - The content URI(content://com.android.contacts/contacts/2) will be passed to the content Resolver
     - Based on the content authority (i.e: com.android.contacts) the content resolver will handle the data and send to ContactsProvider.
+     - To allow the external apps to access the database we should give android:exported="true" in the manifest file
 * https://www.androiddesignpatterns.com/2012/06/content-resolvers-and-content-providers.html